 UPDATE 12/11/15 - One or Two more C64p may be released to the wild for Christmas.

-Use the contact page to register your interest
+Use the contact page or better still, open a store account to register your interest

 Hey, I've been working on this for a very long time..
 But at last, it is finished!

 My aim was the build a C64DTV based laptop that looks like the real deal, not a bodgy mod!

 So here it is a Commodore C64p Laptop.

 This page includes pictures of prototypes as well as the "Retail version"

 Touchpad now works as a 1530 mouse (joystick mode) in port 2